Shuyang19/cse15l-lab-reports/lab_report2.md

     }
 }
 ```
--Below are the screenshots of the URL in the browser and the page's response:
+Below are the screenshots of the URL in the browser and the page's response:

 add:

 ![Image](2.1.png)